Tennis: Australian Open Results - UrduPoint

 Tennis: Australian Open Results

-Melbourne, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) :results from Day 7 of the Australian Open Grand Slam tennis tournament at Melbourne Park on Sunday: Women's singles 4th roundElena Rybakina (KAZ x22) bt Iga Swiatek (POL x1) 6-4, 6-4Jelena Ostapenko (LAT x17) bt Coco Gauff (USA x7) 7-5, 6-3
+Melbourne, (UrduPoint / Pakistan Point News - 26th Jan, 2023 ) :results from Day 11 of the Australian Open Grand Slam tennis tournament at Melbourne Park on Thursday: WomenSemi-finalsElena Rybakina (KAZ x22) bt Victoria Azarenka (BLR x24) 7-6 (7/4), 6-3

 Related Topics